1587/speaking-exam/00-part5.md

 First: You can get job experience in advance. then You will know clearly what you need to learn in college.
-(You will focus on learning that knowledge)

 Second: You can learn things that you can't study in school.
-(You know more than your classmates. )
 You'll be better than your classmates.

 Third:  With the gap year, you can learn a new language or experience a new culture. and meet some new friends.

-At last, you can earn money through gap year, then you can buy learning equipment that allows you to study more efficiently..
+and you can earn money through gap year, then you can buy learning equipment that allows you to study more efficiently..

-So, I think a gap year is a better way to improve themselves.
+That is all.
 ```